 Should you stop attending classes at Montana Tech, you should officially withdraw to get a grade of "W" (withdrawal).
 If you stop attending classes and receive a grade of "F" (failure) in all classes, you will be considered to have unofficially withdrawn.
 Students should contact the Enrollment Services Office during the official withdrawal process.

-If you withdraw, either officially or unofficially, a withdrawal calculation will be performed to determine the amount of aid that you must repay to the financial aid accounts based on the Federal, State, and institutional withdrawal policy.
+If you withdraw, either officially or unofficially, a withdrawal calculation will be performed to determine the amount of aid that you must repay to the financial aid program(s) based on the Federal, State, and institutional withdrawal policy.
 The repayment amount will be determined by the date of official or unofficial withdrawal and the type of financial aid received.
-For an explanation of the policy, see the fact sheet titled Return of Title IV Funds available in the Enrollment Services Office.

 If you received funds for which you were not eligible, you will receive a bill from the Business Office for repayment of those funds.
 If you have any student loans, your loan servicer will be notified of the change in your enrollment status.
 In keeping the terms of your loan promissory note, notify your loan servicer regarding any change in address or enrollment status.